 Children as young as eight or nine do abuse their parents, but it appears more prevalent during adolescence and in young adults (under 26 years of age).
 Senior parents are often abused by their adult children.
 This is considered Older Person Abuse (OPA) or Elder Abuse.
-If you would like more information on OPA please see the Older Person Abuse tab to the left, under ‘About Abuse’.
+More information on OPA is available here.

 Types of Abuse